AndrewE23/SQL_Project/cleaning_data.md

 ON sbs.productsku = sr.productsku
 ORDER BY matching_sku
 ```
-This confirmed that there were no mismatches in the data, save for those 8 records that are not referenced anywhere else.
-As such, I deleted the table:
+This confirmed that there were no mismatches in the data, save for those 8 records that are stored only in *sales_by_sku.
+I then deleted the table for being a waste of space:
 ```
 DROP TABLE sales_by_sku;
 ```